W-Net-AI/LISP-CV/Readme.md

 lisp-cv-master/examples/examples.lisp.

 If you want to know if a function has been wrapped and is available, do a search for the C++ function name in the examples.lisp folder.
-All functions are documen- ted and all have the C++ function declaration above the C function declaration a- bove the Lisp one.
-Some function names aren't well defined but you can do a sear- ch for the class names i.e To find the Lisp equivelant of the Matrix Expressions "*" , "/", "+" or "-" operators just do a search for MatExpr in the examples.li- sp file.
+All functions are documented and all have the C++ function declaration above the C function declaration above the Lisp one.
+Some function names aren't well defined but you can do a search for the class names i.e To find the Lisp equivelant of the Matrix Expressions "*" , "/", "+" or "-" operators just do a search for MatExpr in the examples.lisp file.
 I'll be making a function to simplify this very soon.

 You can also learn how to use the library by comparing the OpenCV C++ tutorials